raid-guild/RIPs/README.md

 # RIPs
 Registry of active internal raidguild improvment projects

-**NOTE: If your RIP has not approved by the Guild DO NOT put it into the RIP folder, put into RIP-Requests.**
+**NOTE: If your RIP has not approved by the Guild DO NOT put it into the PROPOSALS folder, put into REQUESTS folder.**

 Copy the [template.md](https://github.com/raid-guild/RIPs/blob/master/rip-1.md)